MkUnion and state machines in Go

 Before we go further, let's talk about testing our implementation.

-Testing will help us not only ensure that our implementation is correct, but also will help us to document our state machine, and discover transition that we didn't think about, that should or shouldn't be possible.
+Testing will not only help us ensure that our implementation is correct but also help us document our state machine and discover transitions that we didn't think about, that should or shouldn't be possible.

-Here is how you can test state machine, in declarative way, using mkunion/x/machine
+Here is how you can test a state machine in a declarative way, using the mkunion/x/machine

 package: